arham-naqvi/arham-naqvi/README.md

-## Hi, I'm Syed!
+## Hi, I'm Arham!
-I am a 4th year Computer Science student at Ontario Tech University intrigued by the world of aritifical intelligence.
-Currently studying ways to leverage machine learning and improve or optimize various real-world processes/systems...
+Computer Science alumni at Ontario Tech University intrigued by the world of machine learning.
+Currently woring to apply data science methods to traffic collision detections/analytics systems.

 ### Languages and Platforms